To-Dos and Bookmarks

 Review Checklist

-• Every task has a named owner.
+• Every to-do has a named owner.

 • Due dates reflect actual customer or internal commitments.